nathanjhood/cmodule/README.rst

 *Note* - I will possibly abstract the above CMake interaction away, and have everything defined centrally in the root package.json file.
 CMake has good tools for parsing JSON with, but I haven't much experience with these just yet.
 Stay tuned!

 The CMake configuration is set to follow the convention that all 'header' files, such as '*.h', '*.hpp' and so forth (usually containing the public-wide 'declarations' of your code), shall live in the "./include/<project_name>" directory, as depicted in the default project files in this repo.
+CMake will 'glob' *all* files that it finds in this directory, regardless of extension or type, and make these available for the end user(s) by directly copying these files into their project's './node_modules/' tree.

-The CMake configuration is also set to follow the convention that all 'source' files, such as '*.cc', '*.cpp' and so forth (usually containing the 'definitions' of your code - note that the contents of this folder shall be compiled into a binary '*.node' file that only NodeJS can read), shall live in the "./src/" directory, as depicted in the default project files in this repo.
+The CMake configuration is also set to follow the convention that all 'source' files, such as '*.cc', '*.cpp' and so forth (usually containing the 'definitions' of your code) shall live in the "./src/" directory, as depicted in the default project files in this repo.
+Note that CMake will 'glob' *all* files that it finds in this directory, regardless of extension or type.
+These contents shall be compiled into a binary '*.node' file that only NodeJS can read.

 If you stay with the provided paradigm of placing your to-be-linked public header files ('*.h', '*.hpp', etc) in './include/<project_name>', and your to-be-compiled source files ('*.cc', '*.cpp', etc) in './src', then CMake will know what to make your C++ tools do with them, and shouldn't require any further configuration, straight from the box.

-This means you can just focus on the C++ and Javascript development files contained therein, and should have a working, multi-platform, multi-arch, multi-OS library for NodeJs (please see the 'tests' tab of this repo for more info).
+This means you can just focus on the C++ and Javascript development files contained therein, and should have a working, multi-platform, multi-arch, multi-OS library for NodeJs straight from the box every time (please see the 'tests' tab of this repo for more info).

 How to publish and consume your C++ package for NodeJS;
 -------------------------------------------------------